 At-home AI kit

-It’s considered to be a simple, inexpensive technique and the necessary materials to perform it can be easily purchased in pharmacies.
-The at-home artificial insemination kit includes the following materials:
+The necessary materials to perform it can be easily purchased at pharmacies or through the Internet.
+It includes the following materials:

 - Physiological serum, since it facilitates semen suction.

 Once all the necessary materials are ready, the following steps are then taken:

 - The first step is to put the gloves on.

 - Partner or donor semen is left in the container for this purpose.
 It is important that you try to maintain the temperature, as sperm motility decreases as temperature drops.
 In case the semen sample has been purchased at a sperm bank, it will be frozen in liquid nitrogen.
 Thus, you will have to defrost the sample following the instructions as indicated by the bank.

 - In order to facilitate semen suction, some serum should be added to the semen in order to make it more watery.
 Serum should be at the same temperature as the human body (about 36-37 °C).

 - Then, the semen is sucked out with the syringe.